Homepage

 Local News

-• ATHSMA INHALERS
+• ASTHMA INHALERS

 Were you aware inhalers have a carbon footprint?
 Some types a lot higher than others.
 This is due to some containing a propellant gas that helps carry the medicine into the lungs.
 For more information and to help you decide if you are suitable to make a swap to a more eco friendly inhaler please read https://shorturl.at/ksuEX and discuss it with the nurse at your next review.